 Youtube is BIG business, and before I started working on this Bizzebee project, especially The Hive, YouTube actually scared me.
+But as I started to get the hang of videos and started to Pay for YouTube Views, I felt more in my element.
 My business is to educate people with Social Media, and for a VERY long time I avoided utilising Youtube like the plague, which is kind of my motivation for writing and sharing this post with you all today.

 It has taken a LOT for me to get over the whole ‘how do I look, how do I sound’ scenario, which without a doubt is the single most common problem I think as humans we all face when putting ourselves on the internet in video format.
 However, YouTube is SO powerful for marketing yourself and products that anyone who is serious about taking their business online, can’t afford to not get involved.

 As consumers we all love Youtube, how many times have you been sent a video clip of something funny via email?
 Or listened to a song that brings back memories of summer holidays?
 Or how many times have you shared a video on your Facebook timeline or your Twitter feed?
 And how often have you wanted to find out HOW to do something – that after a few minutes of watching a video, you’ve found the answer?
 EXACTLY ….. we all know and love YouTube!

 Each and every one of us can use YouTube to market our businesses ….
 Yes that’s right I said OUR business’s (it’s not just for the big corporate, branded companies) We can all take advantage of this hugely powerful platform and incorporate video into our company marketing / branding strategies.

 BUT you need a good video in order to draw traffic (people) to your website after they have finished watching.
 Don’t panic (I’m saying this because I was panicking when I realised this but had no idea how to make a GOOD video or what even constitutes a good video)